 In order to avoid all of the bad damaging effects of “the silent treatment” you will eventually get back in touch with an ex after the no contact rule.

-If you read my book, Ex Boyfriend Recovery PRO I talk about this idea called the value chain,
+If you read my book, Ex Boyfriend Recovery Program I talk about this idea called the value chain,

 It’s essentially the “go to” barebones strategy that we teach to people who use our process.